demisto/content/Packs/FidelisEndpoint/README.md

 ---

 Use the Fidelis Endpoint integration for advanced endpoint detection and response (EDR) across Windows, Mac and Linux OSes for faster threat remediation.
-This integration was integrated and tested with version xx of Fidelis EDR
+This integration was integrated and tested with version 9.2 of Fidelis EDR

+The account must have appropriate permissions to execute API calls.
+While you could use an administrator account, use an account designated for executing API calls.

 ## Use Cases
 ---